 Our supply chains and business partnerships are an important aspect of this work.
-In your proposal, please:

-- A. Provide your company's mission and vision relative to sustainability, and how your company, through services, products, and partnerships, will help the University of Kentucky advance specific elements of the Sustainability Strategic Plan. - B. Please provide a brief description of your company, including the company name, duration in this business, physical address, and website. - C. Include a complete description of all litigation in which the firm and any other corporation under common ownership or control of the firm have been engaged during the past five years, or that is currently pending. - D. Provide a complete description of any previous voluntary filings by the firm of a petition under the Federal Bankruptcy Act or any state bankruptcy or insolvency act, or any answer in an involuntary proceeding admitting insolvency or inability to pay debts. - E. If your company will rely on contractual agreements with outside service organizations to provide support for any of the products defined in your RFP response, please explain the nature of the agreement, and provide the name(s) and contact information for the product or service providers.
+In your proposal, please (A) provide your company's mission and vision relative to sustainability, and (B) how your company, through services, products, and partnerships, will help the University of Kentucky advance specific elements of the Sustainability Strategic Plan.

+A. Please provide a brief description of your company.
+Please include the company name, how long in this business, physical address and website.

+B. A complete description of all litigation the firm and any other corporation under common ownership or control of the firm have been engaged in during the past five (5) years or is currently now pending.

+C. A complete description of any previous voluntary filing by the firm of a petition under the Federal Bankruptcy Act of any state bankruptcy or any insolvency act or any answer in an involuntary preceding admitting insolvency or inability to pay debts.

+D. If your company will rely on contractual agreements with outside service organizations to provide support for any of the products defined in your RFP response, please explain the nature of the